How Free Apps Make Money [Without Ads or Millions of Users]

 Do apps cost money to run?

-Example: A simple app with 100,000 users can cost $1,000–$5,000/month just for cloud and DevOps alone.
+Definitely.
+Even free apps require budget for servers, hosting, updates, and support.
+A simple app with 100,000 users can cost $1,000–$5,000 per month in cloud and DevOps alone.

 Do any apps actually profit?